 When we enter the high alpine meadow, we are treated to a view of our itinerary for the day.
 Up over a pass then down through a lush valley of old growth forest with streams every half mile.
 Repeat.
 There are high rocky peaks with some snow still left all around.
 The sky is solid blue.

 We rejoin the official CDT route at a place called goat flats, but there are no goats.
 In fact, this wilderness feels so intact except for the sighting of any large mammals.
 The only place where they have been noticeably abundant is in the national park…where they are protected.
 Everywhere else they are hunted and become very shy…or over-hunted, hard to say which.

 The trail goes through another saddle and we do a traverse of a steep mountainside.
 It reminds me so much of the northern cascades.
 Then we come to a remnant snow chute that is hairy-as.
-It is very short but the footstep go up against the rock wall where the snow has melted to create a small crevase.
-The slope is super steep, almost a cliff, and the runout short, so even an ice axe wouldn’t help me.
+It is very short but the footsteps go up against the rock wall where the snow has melted to create a small crevasse.
+The slope is super steep, almost a cliff, and the runout short, so even an ice axe wouldn’t help.
 I can’t fall here, period.
 It’s like Cutthroat pass from last year and it scares the hell out of me.

 I take it slow and don’t look down.
 Even still, I start shaking.
 We’ve trotted across tons of snow just like this with ease…when the consequences weren’t so great.
 We get through unscathed and I hope for no more snow patches like this and there are none, thankfully.